July 7, 2022

 - Be direct with the purpose of the conversation : “You are being laid off/terminated for misconduct/let go for performance issues”

 - Let the employee know the way the rest of the meeting is going to go

 - Inform them of final pay details

 - Let them know if they have to sign any paperwork

 - Let them know how to reach out should they have any follow up questions

-- End the call purposefully and directly
+- End the conversation purposefully and directly

-Quick Tips: What NOT To Do During Termination
+Quick Tips: What NOT To Do

 - Don’t be inconsiderate of the time of day you choose to meet with the team member.
 If possible, try to wait to the end of their work hours or first thing in the morning.

 - Don’t discuss reasons behind employee termination with any other employees unless absolutely necessary.